Dismiss Modal

 How is this test done?

 This test is done with a urine sample.
-It may be a random urine sample or one that is collected over a 24-hour period.
+It may be a random urine sample or a sample that is collected over a 24-hour period.

 Does this test pose any risks?